jkk/cantata/README.md

 ### Setup

 To use Cantata, you need a data source and a data model.

-Let's assume we have a schema like this:
+Let's assume we have a schema like this already set up in a database:

 ![schema](https://github.com/jkk/cantata/raw/master/doc/simplified_schema.png)